-- 1. Each State Party shall inform the Committee on Investment of the identity of its National Focal Point. - Each State Party shall notify the Committee on Investment of any international and regional agreements pertaining to or affecting investment with other State Parties and third parties to which they are signatory prior to or after the entry into force of this Protocol. - 3.
-Each State Party shall promptly and at least annually notify the Committee on Investment of the introduction of any new, or any changes to existing laws, regulations or administrative guidelines which pertain to this Protocol.
+- 1. Each State Party shall inform the AfCFTA Secretariat of the identity of its National Focal Point. - 2.
+Each State Party shall notify the AfCFTA Secretariat of any international and regional agreements pertaining to or affecting investment with other State Parties and third parties to which they are signatory prior to or after the entry into force of this Protocol. - 3.
+Each State Party shall notify the AfCFTA Secretariat, promptly and at least annually, of the introduction of any new, or any amendments to existing laws or regulations which pertain to this Protocol. - 4.
+The AfCFTA Secretariat shall promptly circulate the information received under this Article with the State Parties.